-A candidate statement may include the name, age, and occupation of the candidate and a brief description of the candidate's education and qualifications expressed by the candidate himself or herself.
-A candidate statement shall not include the party affiliation of the candidate, nor membership or activity in partisan political organizations.
+A candidate statement may include the name, age, and occupation of the candidate and a brief description of the candidate's education and gualifications expressed by the candidate.

+For nonpartisan elective office candidates, their candidate statements shall not include the party affiliation of the candidate, nor membership or activity in partisan political organizations.
 EC §13307(a)(1)

-A candidate statement shall be limited to a recitation of the candidate's own personal background and qualifications and shall not in any way reference other candidates for that office or another candidate's qualifications, character, or activities.
+A candidate statement shall be limited to a recitation of the candidate's own personal background and qualifications and shall not in any way reference other candidates for that office or another candidate's gualifications, character, or activities.
+EC §13308